* Important *

-In other tutorials, we explain the main difference between a WordPress Post and a WordPress Page and show you how to create a new WordPress post.
+In other articles and tutorials, we explain the main difference between WordPress Posts vs WordPress Pages and show you how to create a new post in WordPress.

-In WordPress, editing post content and deleting posts is simple.
+In WordPress, editing and deleting posts is simple.

-This step-by-step tutorial shows you how to edit and delete single posts, how to use the built-in features of the WordPress Posts Table for performing single and bulk edits and post deletions and includes additional tips to help you save time working with WordPress.
+This step-by-step tutorial shows you how to edit and delete individual posts, how to use the WordPress Posts Table for performing individual and multiple edits and post deletions and provides additional tips that will help you save time using WordPress.

 - WordPress Table of Posts – Screen Options

-- Table Of Posts – Sorting And Filtering
+- Table Of Posts – Filtering And Sorting

 - How To Edit Posts In WordPress

 - How To Edit Multiple Posts In WordPress